commjoen/vault-exfiltrate/README.md

 ================

 This is an automated setup (WIP) based on [vault-exfiltrate](https://github.com/slingamn/vault-exfiltrate).
 Use `./automate.sh` to trigger the processes.
-Work in progress & only tested on MacOS.

 Still stuck? try replacing /vault/core